2003Madhuri/Movie/README.md

 #                                                                                       MOVIE LIBRARY MANAGEMENT SYSTEM

 ![photo_6267236052808875908_y](https://github.com/2003Madhuri/Movie/assets/109662506/44a7edac-dee0-4e10-8a48-98f02c3fd904)

 This is a movie library web application that allows users to sign up, sign in, search for movies, and create lists of their favorite movies.
 Users can make these lists either public or private.
 The movie data is fetched from the OMDB API.

-# Features
+# Features:

 The Registration Page requires users to provide their name, email, password, repeat password, and contact number to create an account.
 Once registered, users can navigate to the Login Page, where they can sign in using their username and password.